Anwar Choudhury: Grenade attack

 and two others to life in prison for the attack.

 Recall to London

-Choudhury was recalled to London in June 2018 for multiple allegations of misconduct.
-On 20 September 2018 it was announced that he would not be returning to the Cayman Islands.
+Choudhury was recalled to London in June 2018 after unsubstantiated allegations of misconduct.
+On 20 September 2018 it was announced that he would not be returning to the Cayman Islands despite no criminal actions being found to have been committed Choudhury, widespread popularity, and petitions to reinstate him being circulated by local government officials.

 Personal life

 Choudhury is a Muslim.
 His main interests include folk music of Bengal (baul).
 He is also passionate about community integration and protection of the UK abroad.
 He is married to Momina Choudhury and has three daughters.
 He also has a son from his first marriage.
 He has three brothers.
 His hobbies include playing cricket and bridge.
 He has interest in Bangladeshi cuisine too.

 Choudhury has dismissed suggestions of a conflict of loyalty, stating that he would support the English cricket team against the one in Bangladesh.